gtushar2910/Moodle_Spot_Instance_All_In_Place/README.md

 ## Post-Install

-It will take about 15 minutes to complete the installation of BigBlueButton Server.
-Once the BigBlueButton Server is installaed, you can access it via the URL that you have provided in the variables.tfvars file (i.e. bbb.example.com in this case).
+It will take about 5 to 10 minutes to complete the installation of Moodle Server.
+Once the Moodle Server is installaed, you can access it via the URL that you have provided in the variables.tfvars file (i.e. moodle.example.com in this case).

 ## Remove